Monitoring and Alerts Configuration

 On the first occurrence, Uptrace creates an alert and sends a notification.
 If there are new occurrences, Uptrace will periodically remind you about the alert.

 Uptrace uses an adaptive interval to wait before sending a notification again.
-The interval increases over time and is different for metric and error monitors.
+The interval increases over time and differs for metric and error monitors.

 When an alert is closed, Uptrace also sends a corresponding notification.